-Consolidated financial statements data have been changed since fiscal 2024.
-The amounts of gains on sales of subsidiaries and equity method investments and liquidation losses, net in the previous year have been retrospectively reclassified for this change.
-For further information, see Note 1 of "Item 18.
+Gains on sales of subsidiaries and equity method investments and liquidation losses, net increased to ¥87,705 million in fiscal 2025 compared to ¥72,488 million in fiscal 2024, due to the favorable profit from sales in Japan and the Americas.
+For further information, see Note 3 of "Item 18.
 Financial Statements."